maureen-githaiga/maureen-githaiga/README.md

 🎓 I'm a recent MSc **Data Science graduate** currently building on my data engineering skills.
 🎓 Bachelor of Science in Statistics.
-💻 Passionate about data, automation, and building scalable systems.
+💻 Passionate about all things data.
 📍 Based in Tampere/Finland
-🌐 Open to opportunities in data-related roles.
+🌐 Open to opportunities in data-related roles (data analyst, scientist, engineer).

 🐾 **Fun Fact**: I love animals *a little too much*, one of my dreams is to have a farm where me and my animals can live happily ever after 😊!
 💬 **Mantra**: *"Learning attracts progress"*